 Backsiphonage occurs when there is a loss of pressure in a piping system.
-This can occur if the water supply pressure is lost or falls to a level lower than the source of contamination.
+This can occur if the water supply pressure is lost or falls to below the source of contamination.
 This condition, which is similar to drinking from a glass with a straw, allows liquids to be siphoned back into the distribution system.